 Here is another album of citizens, along with a little sociology offered by your perspicacious author.There tends to be a wide political rift between the Soapstones–quarried from local rock–and the Bridgestones, who rubber-rolled here from elsewhere.
 But the county’s unlikely mix of citizens, besides being stimulating, may be placid to a surprising degree, thanks partly to the in-migrants of the early 1970s who helped inoculate the natives against xenophobia.

 One clerk at the Rt.
 8 Dollar store speaks with a Long Island accent and lives in Hillsville, about 45 minutes and 450 curves away.
 At the Rt.
 221 Dollar, near the Post Office, a woman parked a truck displaying a sticker “I am the Gun Lobby.”
 A little bumptious, she wore cowgirl boots, jeans, and a shirt that didn’t mind moving up and down at the bare midriff.
 Another customer wore a net-like cap, a print dress, gray stockings, sensible shoes and spectacles, along with the expression “I am invisible.”
 Another time, one of her denominational sisters would steer out of the Food Lion parking lot with her right hand as she held a cell phone to her net-cap.
-At Floyd Pharmacy a customer reported that the child accompanying her had woken up before dawn to buy a tractor with Daddy; another told the clerk in rich New Yorkese that she still owned property in Brooklyn.
+At Floyd Pharmacy a customer reported that the child accompanying her had woken up before dawn to buy a tractor with Daddy; another told the clerk in thick New Yorkese that she still owned property in Brooklyn.
 One of the most prominent members of the alternative community came here decades ago from where else but British Columbia.
 One native, Susan Osborne, is an osteopath who sings, paints, plays the violin, runs the Barter Clinic, and tends to wear a long-skirted Royal Peasant ensemble.

 One resident (Morgan’s father) works for two weeks a month in Alaska.
 And the retiree who raises goats–how much help does he get from that M.D. degree?
 One resident hangs large signs in his yard on behalf of conservative political candidates (and plays a loud conservative radio station), but he hails from Minnesota and drives a Prius.
+To some people the Devil is just as corporeal as their friends, neighbors, and Roy G. Biv–who, among the Country Baptists, the Brethren and the Mennonites, is the sole Mnemonic.

 Laura Polant, a principal of the annual Floyd Yoga Jam ‘way out in the country, offers this self-description: